CxELabs/M365HOL/instructions2.md

 	> [!NOTE] An AIP scanner Discovery scan will start directly after aquiring the application access token.

- > [!ALERT] If you see a **Visual Studio Just-In-Time Debugger** dialog with a .NET exception, press **OK** in the dialog.
-This is due to SharePoint startup in the VM environment.
-This event **must be acknowledged** if present to complete the discovery scan.
+1. [] Wait a minute or so after the script completes until you see a **Visual Studio Just-In-Time Debugger** dialog with a .NET exception.
+Press **OK** in the dialog.

+	> [!ALERT] This is due to SharePoint startup in the VM environment.
+This event **must be acknowledged** to complete the discovery scan.

 ---